Futures of 370 million children in jeopardy as school closures deprive them of school meals – UNICEF and WFP

 “School is so much more than a place of learning.
 For many children it is a lifeline to safety, health services and nutrition.
 Unless we act now – by scaling up lifesaving services for the most vulnerable children – the devastating fallout caused by COVID-19 will be felt for decades to come,” said Henrietta Fore, UNICEF Executive Director.

-Alongside school meal programmes, children in poor countries often benefit from health services - such as vaccinations and deworming - delivered through their schools.
+Alongside school meal programmes, children in poor countries often benefit from health and nutrition services - such as vaccinations, deworming and iron supplementation - delivered through their schools.

-Under the partnership, WFP and UNICEF will assist governments in the coming months to ensure that when schools reopen returning children benefit from school meals and health programmes.
+Under the partnership, WFP and UNICEF will assist governments in the coming months to ensure that when schools reopen returning children benefit from school meals and health and nutrition programmes.
 This will also provide an incentive for parents to send their children back to school.
+The agencies are also working together to track children in need of school meals through an online School Meals map.